- We believe that AI, if implemented conscientiously, could help narrow gender opportunity gaps in the workplace.

 The Institute for Operations Research and the Management Sciences.
 27 February 2023. https://pubsonline.informs.org/doi/10.1287/mnsc.2023.4674

 McKinsey & Company.
 21 September 2020. https://www.mckinsey.com/featured-insights/diversity-and-inclusion/ten-things-to-know-about-gender-equality

 Pensions & Investments.
 12 August 2022. https://www.pionline.com/industry-voices/commentary-mind-gap-connection-between-gender-alignment-and-performance

 This is a financial promotion.
 These opinions should not be construed as investment or other advice and are subject to change.
 This material is for information purposes only.
 This material is for professional investors only.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
 Please note that holdings and positioning are subject to change without notice.
 Newton manages a variety of investment strategies.
-Whether and how ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved, as well as the research and investment approach of each Newton firm.
+How ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved.
 ESG may not be considered for each individual investment and, where ESG is considered, other attributes of an investment may outweigh ESG considerations when making investment decisions.
+ESG considerations do not form part of the research process for Newton's small cap and multi-asset solutions strategies.
 This article was written by members of the NIMNA investment team.
 ‘Newton’ and/or ‘Newton Investment Management’ is a corporate brand which refers to the following group of affiliated companies: Newton Investment Management Limited (NIM), Newton Investment Management North America LLC (NIMNA) and Newton Investment Management Japan Limited (NIMJ).
 NIMNA was established in 2021 and NIMJ was established in March 2023.